C*-extreme entanglement breaking maps on operator systems: Introduction

 \subsection{C*-extreme UEB maps}

 In \cite{BDMS}, the authors obtain various characterizations of $C^*$-extreme UEB maps between matrix algebras.
-A primary objective of ours is to characterize $C^*$-extreme UEB maps defined on finite dimensional operator systems.
+A primary objective of ours is to characterize $C^*$-extreme UEB maps defined on operator systems of matrices.
 One of our main results in this article along these lines is the following.